SamuraiWriter7/royalty-pool-formula/docs/one-page-overview.md

 The core flow is:

-**permission → trace → resonance → allocation → recirculation → audit**
+**permission → trace → vectorization → resonance → allocation → recirculation → audit**

 The aim is not to reward raw activity, but to define how value can flow back through **permitted**, **traceable**, and **auditable** contribution structures.